huygn/til/django/debug-toolbar-in-docker.md

-## Django Debug Toolbar not showing when using with Docker
+## django-debug-toolbar not showing when using with Docker
-(Django inside a container)
+(With a Django app inside a Docker container)

 ### Preface
-Django Debug Toolbar comes with `INTERNAL_IPS` settings variable (can be a list of strings) to specify which IP addresses are allowed to access the Debug Toolbar.
+Django Debug Toolbar comes with `INTERNAL_IPS` settings variable (can be a list of strings) to specify which IP addresses are allowed to access the debug toolbar.
 The debug toolbar's middleware get the IP address from `request.META['REMOTE_ADDR']` and then check if `INTERNAL_IPS` contains that IP, if `True`, the toolbar shows up.

 One thing to note, if `settings.DEBUG = False`, the debug toolbar is totally disabled regardless.